All Episodes

 But if you would spend any time around Trump, you would enjoy yourself.

-And by the same token on the other side, uh I really am uncomfortable with what some of the Trump people think of Ted Cruz.
+And by the same token on the other side, I really am uncomfortable with what some of the Trump people think of Ted Cruz.

-He is solid, he is an excellent citizen.
+He is an excellent citizen.

 He's not a cheater.

-And by the same token, if Cruz lived in your neighborhood, it'd be a great neighborhood, and you'd be happy to have him in your neighborhood.
+And by the same token, if Cruz lived in your neighborhood, it'd be a great neighborhood.

-He may seem stiff to some people uh because of the way he appears on the on the campaign trail.
+He may seem stiff to some people because of the way he appears on the campaign trail, but both of these people are okay people.

-They're nice people, they're nice guys.
+They're nice guys.

 They're driven in their own ways.